 - Psychology 749: Cognitive Functioning

-In order to receive full consideration for enrollment in Fall term, completed applications should be received by April of that year.
-However, applications are accepted at any time of the year, especially from students already enrolled at the University of Michigan.
+In order to receive full consideration for enrollment in the Fall term, completed applications should be received by April 30 of that year.
+Applications are accepted at any time of the year from students already enrolled at the University of Michigan.
 Please note that CSCS Certificate students are given preferential admission to CSCS classes so if you are considering taking CSCS courses that have waiting lists, you should consider becoming a CSCS certificate student.
-All applicants must currently be enrolled in a University of Michigan Master’s or PhD program or have received a Master’s or PhD degree within the past five years.
+All applicants must currently be enrolled in a University of Michigan Master’s or PhD program or have received a Master’s or PhD degree from another university .

 Current University of Michigan Students

 If you are currently enrolled at the University of Michigan, please follow these steps: